Wakup/Wakup-Android-SDK/README.md

 Wakup SDK provides a method to customize easily the typeface used in the application by following two setps:

 1. Copy your font files to the `assets/fonts` folder of your project module
-2. Override the following list of String resources that contains the path of the default Wakup fonts including the path of the file for each font format:
+2. Override the following list of String resources (that currently contains the path of the default Wakup fonts) with the path of the file for each font format:

 ```xml
 <string name="wk_font_default">fonts/Aller_Lt.ttf</string>